sintukumar06/hclChallenge/README.md

-# Spring Boot "Microservice" Example Project(hclChallenge)
+# Spring Boot "Microservice" Project(hclChallenge)
 This is a sample Java / Maven / Spring Boot application that can be used as a starter for creating a microservice.

 ## How to Run